Mause/mause.github.com/blog/_posts/2014-03-07-transperth.md

 published: true
 ---

+### This project is sorta in limbo, thanks to the new transperth website being significantly more difficult to scrape.

 Those people who live, or have lived in <a href="http://en.wikipedia.org/wiki/Perth">Perth</a> are likely familiar with the government organisation that provides the public transportation facilities, <a href="http://www.transperth.wa.gov.au">Transperth</a>.

 Put simply, I wished to create a more or less simply to use API library in Python to pull data out of their system.
 I originally thought that this would primarily involve scraping their website, as I had trouble figuring out the location of the API the mobile app used.